Recurrent respiratory papillomatosis

 In some cases, the disease may go away on its own without requiring treatment or it may only require a few surgical procedures during a patient's lifetime.
 Complications may occur if left untreated, as airway may be compromised in life-threatening acute respiratory distress.
 Very rarely, recurrent respiratory papillomatosis may spread to the lungs and patients may experience recurrent pneumonia, chronic lung disease, and, in severe cases, progressive pulmonary failure.
 More rarely, papillomas become cancerous and develop into squamous cell carcinoma.

 There is currently no cure for recurrent respiratory papillomatosis.
-Treatment usually involves removal of papillomas, reducing the spread of the disease, preventing airway obstruction, and if necessary, improving voice quality.
-Treatment procedures and interventions vary depending on specific location and size of papillomas, frequency of recurrence, and other factors.
+Treatment usually involves removal of papillomas, reducing the spread of the disease, preventing airway obstruction, and, if necessary, improving voice quality.
+Treatment procedures and interventions vary depending on the specific location and size of papillomas, frequency of recurrence, and other factors.
 Treatment usually requires a multidisciplinary team to create a comprehensive plan individualized to the patient.
 A number of adjuvant therapies have been tried, all with varying success.

 D14.1 – Benign neoplasm of larynx

 232457008 – Laryngeal papillomatosis